-5-ASA
+5-ASA compounds

-We recommend against the use of oral 5-aminosalicylic acid for maintenance of medically induced remission in patients with Crohn's disease (strong recommendation, low-quality evidence).

-Oral 5-ASA compounds have been extensively studied for the maintenance of medically induced remission of CD [Supplementary Material, SoF Table 14].
-No statistically significant benefit has been demonstrated [RR: 1.03; 95% CI: 0.92-1.16] [Supplementary Figure 20].
-Overall, 11 placebo-controlled trials that assessed doses between 1 and 4 g/day were identified.
-Treatment durations ranged from 4 months to 36 months, with most trials evaluating a 12-month duration of therapy.95 There were no significant differences in the proportion of patients experiencing an AE, or withdrawing due to AEs or serious AEs [RR: 1.93; 95% CI: 0.18-21.1].
-The safety data were very sparse [3 events] and considerably limited this conclusion [Supplementary Figure 21].
+We recommend against the use of oral 5-aminosalicylic acid for maintenance of medically induced remission in patients with Crohn's disease [strong recommendation, low-quality evidence].
+Oral 5-ASA compounds have been extensively studied for the maintenance of medically induced remission of CD [Supplementary Material, SoF Table 14, available as Supplementary data at ECCO-JCC online].
+No statistically significant benefit has been demonstrated [RR: 1.03; 95% CI: 0.92-1.16] [Supplementary Figure 20, available as Supplementary data at ECCO-JCC online].
+Overall, 11 placebocontrolled trials that assessed doses between 1 and 4 g/day were identified.
+Treatment durations ranged from 4 months to 36 months, with most trials evaluating a 12-month duration of therapy.
+There were no significant differences in the proportion of patients experiencing an AE, or withdrawing due to AEs or serious AEs [RR: 1.93; 95% CI: 0.18-21.1].
+The safety data were very sparse [three events] and considerably limited this conclusion [Supplementary Figure 21, available as Supplementary data at ECCO-JCC online].